afifafifafifafifali/afifafifafifafifali/Readme.md

 ## About Me

-  I'm a student styding in St. Gregory's High School & College.
+  I'm a student studying in St. Gregory's High School & College.

 ## What am I working on
    1. I'm currently working on - [Orzen-dos](https://github.com/Orcon-Systems-LLC/orzen-dos-v1.0),Which is a dos-type os running on x86 (32-bit) platform